Recession still has Floridians reeling and anxious about election

 The biggest drop was in rural Liberty County, where wages dropped 10.8 percent.
 Next worst is Monroe County, which saw wages fall to 8 percent below where they were nine years ago before the recession.

-“The nature of this recovery is deceptive in many ways,” said Snaith.
-Normally, in a recovery low unemployment rates would be accompanied by “full employment and robust growth in wages and salary,’’ he said.
+“The nature of this recovery is deceptive in many ways,” Snaith said.
+Normally, in a recovery low unemployment rates would be accompanied by “full employment and robust growth in wages and salary,” he said.
 But this recovery is different.
 “We don’t have full employment and rising wages.”

 “The most immediate implication is there is less money overall in the economy per capita,” said Greiner of FIU.
 But, he added, the longer term impact is the inability of people to sustain any hit to their pocketbooks from increases in groceries, utility bills, transportation, taxes or the need to pay an insurance deductible from Hurricane Matthew.